-To properly choose and install a rear-facing seat, see the section on choosing the right seat at the right time.
+To properly choose and install a rear-facing seat, see the section on choosing and using the right seat at the right time.

 Your child can switch to a front-facing seats once he or she weighs more than 10 kg (22 lbs), is at least one year old and can maintain an upright position on his or her own, or ideally once your child reaches the weight or height limits indicated for the rear-facing seat.

-To properly choose and install a front-facing seat, see the section on choosing the right seat at the right time.
+To properly choose and install a front-facing seat, see the section on choosing and using the right seat at the right time.

 Your child can switch to a booster seat once he or she weighs at least 18 kg (40 lbs), or once your child reaches the weight or height limits indicated for the front-facing seat.

-To properly choose and install a booster seat, see the section on choosing the right seat at the right time.
+To properly choose and install a booster seat, see the section on choosing and using the right seat at the right time.

 As soon as your child uses a booster seat—installed in the back seat—you must secure the seat and your child with the seat belt.